RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - The parol evidence rule, which is concerned with the raw material which contracting parties are entitled to put before the courts in interpreting their contract, has been expressed, either separately or together, in three rules.
       - (1) Where a document exists, other evidence of the terms of the document is not admissible.
       - (2) Evidence of other terms not included expressly or by reference in the document is not admissible.
-      - (3) Evidence of the drafter’s intended meaning is not admissible.
+      - (3) Evidence of the drafter's intended meaning is not admissible.
 - Entire Agreement clause
   - Entire agreement clause
     - Literally declares contract contains entire agreement